 Legal consequences

-Firms found to be failing to comply with AML and KYC regulations are at risk of substantial legal repercussions.
+Firms found to be failing to comply with AML and KYB regulations are at risk of substantial legal repercussions.
 Governments worldwide have established stringent laws and penalties to deter money laundering and ensure transparency in financial transactions.
 Entities found in violation of AML regulations may face hefty fines, civil or criminal charges, and reputational damage.
 In some jurisdictions, individuals responsible for non-compliance could even face imprisonment.

 Reputational damage

-Failure to comply with AML and KYC regulations can result in severe reputational damage for businesses and individuals alike.
+Failure to comply with AML and KYB regulations can result in severe reputational damage for businesses and individuals alike.
 In today’s interconnected world, news of non-compliance spreads rapidly, eroding trust and confidence in the firm involved.
 The public, stakeholders, and clients may perceive non-compliant entities as untrustworthy, leading to a loss of business relationships, customers, and opportunities.

 Financial losses